The Original Muck Boot Company Wetland Review

 The Original Muck Boot Company is one of the most trusted boot manufacturers out there for a good reason.
 After spending a lot of time in these boots, we're confident that they're worth the price, as long as you'll be spending a lot of time in very sloppy conditions.
 If you don't need such a high-shafted boot, you may be better suited to one of the less protective and more generalistic lower boots.
 But if you work on a farm or spend a lot of time in bad weather, we highly recommend these boots.

 The Wetland did extremely well throughout our testing regime.
-With their 18" shaft, they were the most protective boots we've tested, and they're grippy, insulated, and comfortable enough for any gnarly conditions you might find yourself in.
-We have our minor nitpicks with these boots (in particular, we wish the insole was a bit thicker and that they included heel-studs to make taking them off easier), but the good features easily outweigh the bad for these Editors' Choice Award winners!
+With their 18" shaft, they were the tallest boots we've tested, and they're grippy, insulated, and comfortable enough for any gnarly conditions you might find yourself in.
+We have our minor nitpicks with these boots (in particular, we wish the insole was a bit thicker and that they included heel-studs to make taking them off easier), but the good features easily outweigh the bad for these boots!